aallali/Gomoku/README.md

 Well, I worked on it for a month or two, then put it on hold since no solution was clear at that time.

 Recently, I revisited the project, this time developing the solver engine in the Go language for its speed, which proved to be quite fast.
 I implemented numerous algorithms and strategies, gaining valuable insights along the way.
 Unfortunately, the outcomes did not meet expectations.
 The algorithm was required to identify the optimal move in less than half a second, and my code lacked organization, coupled with subpar and inefficient heuristics.
 Faced with these challenges, I decided to abandon the project.

-But, i gained significant insights into a technique known as NES (Natural Evolution Strategy).
+However, I gained significant insights into a technique known as NES (Natural Evolution Strategy).
 This method involves analyzing the board for potential threats or offensive moves.
 It works flawlessly for the standard "5 in a row" rule.
-However, in our scenario with custom rules (such as captures, restrictions on capturing moves, and the prohibition of moves forming a double free three shape), I had to devise a solution.
+However, in our scenario with custom rules (such as captures, restrictions on capturing moves, and the prohibition of moves forming a double-free three-shape), I had to devise a solution.
 After numerous retries and tests, I managed to develop the initial version.
 It took thousands of attempts to arrive at the optimal combination for this algorithm.
 I continue to refine it by playing more games against the AI.

 The JavaScript algorithm operates in the browser with an accompanying UI shown in the image.
 Implemented using only HTML, CSS, and JavaScript—no frameworks—it utilizes a customized NES algorithm to efficiently choose optimal moves.
 Although the current functionality is strong, there's potential for further enhancements.